mrzool/s-town/source/02-episode2.md

 B: Kabram?
 Hey I'm Brian Reed.
 Nice to meet you.

 There's a particular philosophy I've encountered down here, and will continue to encounter.
-That is, the ‘fuck it' philosophy.
+That is, the 'fuck it' philosophy.
 A belief that there's no sense in worrying or thinking too much about any given decision because life is gonna be difficult and unfair regardless of what you do.
 It's more than a belief really.
 It's a way of moving moment to moment though the world.
 And from the get go Kabram seems to be a subscriber.
 I show up with a microphone and ask if I can talk to him on the record about a matter I've yet to name, and he's immediately game.
 Fuck it.
 And we walk over behind some stacks of lumber to be alone.

 K: What you wanna talk about bud?